 What Is Probate and How To Avoid Probate

-It's a court process that determines a will is effective.
+It's a court process to determine if a will is effective

 In Massachusetts, the probate of the Last Will near Lexington or Boston is central to the Will becoming effective.
 Until someone probates the Will, the will is just several pieces of paper with a staple connecting them.

 Background: After your death, someone needs to give your assets to someone else or to a charity.
 Maybe to more than one person.